-- Our Standard Commercial business unit primarily underwrites lower-severity, short-tailed commercial property/casualty insurance products in the standard market.
-We distribute these products through a network of over 320 independent agents primarily serving businesses in the non-urban areas of Texas, New Mexico, Oregon, Idaho, Montana, Washington, Utah, Wyoming, Arkansas and Hawaii. - Our Workers Compensation business unit, which was acquired July 1, 2011, offers small and middle market workers compensation insurance products.
-We distribute these products through a network of 192 independent agents in Texas. - Our E&S Commercial business unit primarily offers general liability, commercial automobile and commercial property policies in the excess and surplus lines market.
-We offer these products to small and medium-sized commercial businesses and healthcare professionals that often do not meet the underwriting requirements of standard insurers.
-The E&S Commercial business unit markets its products in 41 states through 19 wholesale brokers and 66 general agency offices, as well as 230 independent retail agent offices throughout Texas and Oregon. - Our Personal Lines business unit offers non-standard personal automobile, low value dwelling/homeowners, renters, manufactured homes, motorcycle, and business automobile policies.
-We market these policies through a network of over 8,700 independent retail agents in 33 states. - Our General Aviation business unit offers general aviation property/casualty insurance primarily for private and small commercial aircraft and airports, marketed through approximately 200 independent specialty brokers in 47 states.
+- ➤ Our Standard Commercial P&C business unit primarily underwrites lower-severity, short-tailed commercial property/casualty insurance products in the standard market.
+We distribute these products through a network of 330 independent agents primarily serving businesses in the non-urban areas of Texas, New Mexico, Oregon, Idaho, Montana, Washington, Utah, Wyoming, Arkansas and Hawaii. - ➤ Our Workers Compensation business unit, which was acquired July 1, 2011, offers small and middle market workers compensation insurance products.
+We distribute these products through a network of 170 independent agents in Texas. - ➤ Our E&S Commercial business unit primarily offers general liability, commercial automobile and commercial property policies in the excess and surplus lines market.
+We offer these products to middle market commercial businesses and healthcare professionals that often do not meet the underwriting requirements of standard insurers.
+The E&S Commercial business unit markets its products in 42 states through 26 wholesale brokers and 76 general agency offices, as well as over 200 independent retail agent offices throughout Texas and Oregon. - ➤ Our Personal Lines business unit offers non-standard personal automobile, low value dwelling/homeowners, renters, manufactured homes, motorcycle, and business automobile policies.
+We market these policies through a network of over 8,100 independent retail agents in 22 states.

-Our Excess & Umbrella business unit offers small and middle market excess liability insurance and commercial umbrella coverage on both an admitted and non-admitted basis focusing primarily on trucking, specialty automobile, and non-fleet automobile coverage.
+- ➤ Our General Aviation business unit offers general aviation property/casualty insurance primarily for private and small commercial aircraft and airports, marketed through 195 independent specialty brokers in 48 states. - ➤ Our Excess & Umbrella business unit offers small and middle market commercial excess liability, umbrella and general liability insurance coverage on both an admitted and non-admitted basis focusing primarily on trucking, specialty automobile, and nonfleet automobile coverage.
 We market these products through over 100 wholesale brokers nationally.